Tony Bradley (basketball): College career

 In his freshman season, Bradley served as the primary substitute for senior Kennedy Meeks, averaging 7.5 points and 5.1 rebounds in 14.6 minutes per game and providing strong offensive rebounding for the Tar Heels.

 Following the Tar Heels' championship win over Gonzaga, Bradley announced that he would declare his eligibility for the 2017 NBA draft without signing an agent, leaving open the opportunity to return to UNC for his sophomore season.
-Bradley ultimately chose to remain in the NBA Draft, becoming the third "one-and-done" player during Williams' tenure at UNC and the second among those to have won a national championship.
+Bradley ultimately chose to remain in the NBA draft, becoming the third "one-and-done" player during Williams' tenure at UNC and the second among those to have won a national championship.

 Professional career

 Utah Jazz (2017–2020)

-Bradley was selected 28th overall by the Los Angeles Lakers in the 2017 NBA Draft with his draft rights traded to the Utah Jazz.
+Bradley was selected 28th overall by the Los Angeles Lakers in the 2017 NBA Draft with his draft rights traded to the Utah Jazz for Josh Hart (30th overall) and Thomas Bryant (42nd overall).
 On July 5, 2017, Bradley signed with the Jazz.
 He made his NBA debut on November 5 against the Houston Rockets.
-He was assigned to the Jazz' G League affiliate, the Salt Lake City Stars on November 7, and made his G League debut the next night, scoring 20 points in a loss to the Wisconsin Herd.
+He was assigned to the Jazz's G League affiliate, the Salt Lake City Stars on November 7, and made his G League debut the next night, scoring 20 points in a loss to the Wisconsin Herd.
+Bradley made nine appearances for Utah during his rookie campaign, averaging 0.9 points, 1.2 rebounds and 0.1 assists.

+Bradley made only three appearances for the Jazz during the 2018–19 NBA season, averaging 5.7 points, 5.0 rebounds and 0.3 assists.
+He entered the rotation for the 2019–20 NBA season, playing in 58 total games (including three starts), in which he averaged 4.9 points, 4.6 rebounds and 0.4 assists.

 Philadelphia 76ers (2020–2021)

 On November 22, 2020, Bradley and the draft rights to Saben Lee were traded to the Detroit Pistons in exchange for cash considerations.
 A day later, Bradley was traded to the Philadelphia 76ers in exchange for Zhaire Smith.
+He made 20 appearances (eight starts) for Philadelphia during the 2020–21 NBA season, averaging 5.5 points, 5.2 rebounds and 0.9 assists.

 Oklahoma City Thunder (2021)

 On March 25, 2021, Bradley was traded to the Oklahoma City Thunder in a three-way trade involving the New York Knicks.
+He made 22 appearances for the Thunder, averaging 8.7 points, 6.1 rebounds and 0.9 assists.

 Chicago Bulls (2021–2023)

 On August 19, 2021, Bradley signed with the Chicago Bulls.
+He made 55 appearances (seven starts) for Chicago during the 2021–22 NBA season, averaging 3.0 points, 3.4 rebounds and 0.5 assists.

+Bradley made 12 appearances for the Bulls in the 2022–23 NBA season, logging averages of 1.6 points, 0.9 rebounds and 0.1 assists.
 On February 21, 2023, Bradley was waived by the Bulls.